-James Avery, M.D., Assistant Professor, Medicine
+James Avery, M.D., Associate Professor, Clinical Medicine

-Michael Bavlsik, M.D., Assistant Professor, Medicine
+Michael Bavlsik, M.D., Assistant Professor, Clinical Medicine

-Mark Gregory, M.D., Instructor, Medicine
+Mark Gregory, M.D., Assistant Professor, Clinical Medicine

-Joanne Thanavaro, DNP, Nurse Practitioner, Medicine
+Joanne Thanavaro, DNP, Nurse Practitioner

-Emmanuel Venkatesan, M.D., Assistant Professor, Medicine
+Emmanuel Venkatesan, M.D., Associate Professor, Clinical Medicine

 Our office has the highest quality radiology and laboratory services on site.
 These services have improved our efficiency significantly and decreased turnaround time for test results.